Skip to main content

 As we focus on the guest facing point of view, we made a conscious decision not to be overly techie because the reality is this is a townhouse style hotel.
 We want it to feel like people are in our home and we are more traditional and not the type who love to operate the curtains by using an iPad for example.

-There is a tablet in every room which has all our information and concierge.
-But from behind the scenes is where the tech really comes into play.
+There is a tablet in every room which has all our guest information and concierge services.
+But behind the scenes is where the tech really comes into play.
 We have programs such as ALICE Technologies, which we use for our internal Coms and communications tasks.
 We put huge amounts into digital marketing and SEO awareness campaigns.
-The whole hotel functions by computer, from lifts to water movement through the building to the lock system.
+The whole hotel functions by computer, from lifts to water movement through the building to the room key system.

 But from a guest perspective, it feels almost quite simplified, which was done intentionally.
 The big focus for us was always thinking from the guest’s point of view and considering what they want.